 As of writing, more than four billion people in the world have a smartphone.
 This is a pretty remarkable number considering it represents more than half of the world's population.

 At first glance, maybe thought there would be more?
-Yet, a little less than a third of the world's population are children, which means that almost all adults worldwide have a smartphone.
+Yet, a little less than a third of the world's population are children, which means that almost all adults worldwide have a smartphone, and many children do (perhaps on behalf of their parents).
+And many people have more than one subscription, perhaps for work.

 Of course, there are places where persistent poverty makes it difficult for smartphone ownership to take off.
 However, as we'll see in a moment, the younger populations in these countries are rapidly getting connected, suggesting we are well on our way to near-100 percent penetration when it comes to smartphone use.

-What's also interesting is the growth in smartphone users.
+What's also interesting is the growth in smartphone subscriptions.
 Check out this graph using data from Statista:

-As you can see, the number of smartphones in the world has more than quadrupled since 2012.
-A big reason for this is the falling cost of devices, making them more accessible to lower-income brackets.
+A big reason for the rise in usage is the falling cost of devices, making them more accessible to lower-income brackets.
 The widespread availability of mobile broadband is also a contributing factor.
 Only time will tell if growth continues into the future or if it begins to level off.

 How many of those smartphone users live here in the United States, you ask?
-A tiny percentage; there are currently 270 million smartphones in the US.
+A tiny percentage; there are currently more than 290 million smartphones in the US.
 Of course, the US makes up a relatively small portion of the world's population, so this number isn't too significant.

-However, we do know that 270 million people having smartphones means that 81 percent of the population has a device to their name.
-This is pretty high, though it's not the highest number in the world.
-That title belongs to...
+However, we do know that 290 million people have smartphones means that a large percentage of the population has a device to their name.

 Let's take a look at the complete list provided in the study: